bobintornado/bobintornado.github.io/about.md

 permalink: /about/
 ---

-Developer for bread, student for life.
+Well-round developer want-to-be.

-Working in a tiny startup in Singapore, mainly doing web development, now learning about Ansible.
+Currently Working in a tiny startup in Singapore.

-Wrote a lot a lot Java-script, really like ruby.
+Have some chops in JavaScript and iOS.

+Learning Android, Embedded and networking stuff.

 Like cool stuff, obsessed with all kinds of `why` questions.

-And trying to cut down some weight by running nowadays.